 Often, people don’t experience any symptoms until serious damage.
 When serious damage occurs, the liver becomes scarred, causing fluid to build up in the abdomen and other detrimental side effects, including death.

-In a new study, Yale scientists identified the genetic cause of unexplained portal hypertension by performing genomic analysis.
+In a new study, scientists from Yale School of Medicine identified the genetic cause of unexplained portal hypertension by performing genomic analysis.
 Nine patients were evaluated during the study.